msr1k/git-wire/README.md

 ## Changelog

-- v1.2.0
+- v1.2.0 (2023/09/22)

-    Added sparse-checkout feature, it can be automatically used in `shallow` checkout method.
+    Added sparse-checkout feature into `"shallow"` checkout method.
     In almost all cases it is the best in terms of memory & time consumption.

+    And previous `"shallow"` checkout method renamed as `"shallow_no_sparse"`, it could be an alternative to `"shallow"` if you encount some problems with `"shallow"`.

-- v1.1.3
+- v1.1.3 (2023/09/21)

     Fixed: if target repository placed somewhere including `.git`, `git wire check` wrongly ignores all the files in this repository,